 Communication Intern at PFLAG in WASHINGTON, DC

-The Communications Intern’s primary role is to provide support to the Communications Department primarily in the areas of social media, blogging, and written collateral materials.
+The Communications Intern’s primary role is to provide support to the Communications Director in the areas of social media, blogging, and written collateral materials.
 Communications interns will work from the DC national office.
 Depending on the requirements of an intern’s college or university, an intern may receive course credit.
 An evaluation of the intern’s work will be provided that corresponds to an institution’s prescribed requirements..